 - 12.1 It is to be hoped that most concerns can be expressed and resolved on an informal basis.
 A complainant may informally raise a complaint directly with school staff verbally or in writing.
-This may be with a class teacher, an Achievement Leader/Subject Lead or the Headteacher.
-The member of staff approached may refer the complainant to another member of staff if more appropriate to the circumstances. - 12.2 If the staff member is unable to immediately resolve the complaint, s/he will contact the complainant within three school days of receipt to offer them a further appointment to address matters. - 12.3 If the staff member needs to investigate the issue before responding, s/he will inform the complainant of this along with a timescale of when investigations are expected to be completed and s/he can expect a response.
-At the conclusion of his/her investigation, the appropriate person investigating the complaint will provide an informal written response. - 12.4 If the complainant remains dissatisfied, the next step is to make a formal complaint at Stage 2 of this Complaints Procedure.
+This may be with a class teacher, a Pastoral Manager/Subject Leader or the Headteacher.
+The member of staff approached may refer the complainant to another member of staff if more appropriate to the circumstances. - 12.2 If the staff member is unable to immediately resolve the complaint, they will contact the complainant within three school days of receipt to offer them a further appointment to address matters. - 12.3 If the staff member needs to investigate the issue before responding, they will inform the complainant of this along with a timescale of when investigations are expected to be completed and they can expect a response.
+At the conclusion of their investigation, the appropriate person investigating the complaint will provide an informal written response. - 12.4 If the complainant remains dissatisfied, the next step is to make a formal complaint at Stage 2 of this Complaints Procedure.
 This request should be made in writing within ten school days of receipt of the response provided at the informal stage, explaining why the complainant remains dissatisfied and what s/he would like to happen.